Q: Soft/Hard Health and Stamina bars, Hunger. What are they for?

 When you will finally satisfy your creative intentions, you may finally proceed to Terrain Flattening.
 Remember: no matter what earthworks were done, you cannot build almost anything on an uneven ground.
 The action works by copying the height of the tile the player is standing on to the tile that is being flattened, which means that the player will either lower or raise the ground first before the tile will be flattened.
 The player can also flatten the terrain in an upward or downward slope where these tiles are sloped in a specific direction based where the player is facing, but only a few structures, such as fences and walls, can be built on the sloped terrain.

 Q: What if I want to dig an underground mine?

-A: First, keep in mind: to begin this type of earthworks you should achieve Level 30 of Artisan.
-In order to have your own underground mine you should equip a pickaxe, then use Dig a tunnel/Dig a tunnel upward/Dig a tunnel downward commands and dig your way into the precious resources.
+A: In order to have your own underground mine you should equip a pickaxe, then use Dig a tunnel/Dig a tunnel upward/Dig a tunnel downward commands and dig your way into the precious resources.
 Aside from that, always remember to reinforce the walls of the tunnel and supply your mine with support columns on time in order to prevent being buried alive.

 Action “Reinforce Tunnel Walls” requires 4 boards and primitive hammer or a mallet.

 Action “Construct a Supporting Column” requires 2 building logs and primitive hammer or a mallet.

 Note: Supporting Column provides support for 3x3 area

 Q: How can I get out of Newbie Island?